Getting started↑

 Inventory↑

-Global filters, such as Profile, Severity, Source, and Current Scans can be applied to narrow down the visible data based on triggered rules.
+You can use global filters, such as Profile, Severity, Source, and Current Scans, to refine inventory views and focus on targeted details of triggered rules.

 API↑